Ultimate Guide to Travel Nursing | EduMed.org

 Why Trust EduMed?
 We partner with 150+ nursing & allied health professionals to bring you the most in-depth data & insights on higher education & careers in healthcare.
 Meet our team and review our editorial values.

-So, you’re thinking of becoming a travel nurse.
-Maybe you’ve been working as a nurse in the same area for years and are ready for a change of scenery.
-Or perhaps you’re in nursing school and are scoping out career paths after graduation.
-The lure of seeing the world (or just another part of the country) while still holding down a rewarding nursing job is certainly appealing.
+The lure of seeing the world (or just another part of the country) while still holding down a rewarding nursing job can be appealing.
 But there’s a lot you need to know before packing your bags.
-Keep reading to learn all of the travel nurse essentials, including what it takes to become one, whether you’re a good fit, how much you can make, where to find jobs, and even advice for handling the trickier aspects of travel nursing, like taxes and working with staffing agencies.
+Keep reading to learn all of the travel nurse essentials, including what it takes to become one, whether you’re a good fit, how much you can make, where to find jobs, and even advice for handling the trickier aspects of travel nursing.

 FAQs About How Travel Nursing Works